 Pan options: 13 x 9, 2 round layers, one jelly roll pan, one quarter sheet pan, 24 cupcakes

-Measure all ingredients together and blend 1/2 minute on low, then 3 minutes on high speed.
-Evenly pour into pan(s).
+Sift together the dry ingredients, then stir in the wet ingredients.
+Blend for 1/2 minute on low, then 3 minutes on high speed.
+Pour evenly into pan(s).

 To make a 50th birthday cake like the one pictured, try these filling and frosting recipes.